WKlee0607/isvl_sj/README.md

   --output "./validation_thresholds.json"
 ```

-The resulting thresholds are written to `validation_thresholds.json` and copied
+The resulting thresholds are written to `validation_thresholds.json`.
+The final
+threshold values used for submission were then entered into `4_threshold_mapv2.py`
-into `4_threshold_mapv2.py` before running the final postprocessing step.
+before running the final postprocessing step.

 This threshold procedure does not use `test_public`, `test_private`, or
 `test_private_mixed` data for threshold optimization.